insidewhy/rxjs-websockets/readme.markdown

 ## Comparisons to other rxjs websocket libraries:

- * [observable socket](https://github.com/killtheliterate/observable-socket) provides the input stream for the user, in rxjs-websockets the input stream is taken as a parameter allowing the user to choose the appropriate subject or observable for their needs. [queueing-subject](https://github.com/ohjames/queueing-subject) can be used to achieve the same semantics as observable-socket.
+ * [observable-socket](https://github.com/killtheliterate/observable-socket) provides the input stream for the user, in rxjs-websockets the input stream is taken as a parameter allowing the user to choose the appropriate subject or observable for their needs. [queueing-subject](https://github.com/ohjames/queueing-subject) can be used to achieve the same semantics as observable-socket. rxjs exposes the websocket connection status as an observable, with observable-socket the WebSocket object must be used directly to listen for connection status changes.
  * [rxjs builting websocket subject](https://github.com/ReactiveX/rxjs/blob/next/src/observable/dom/webSocket.ts): Implemented as a Subject so lacks the flexibility that rxjs-websockets and observable-socket provide.
+It does not provide any ability to monitor the web socket connection state.

 ## How to install (with webpack/angular-cli)